alexlawrence/declarative/README.md

 };
 ```

-In order to use this function one would normally write some plain HTML in combination with bootstrapping code
+In order to use this function we would normally write some plain HTML in combination with bootstrapping code
 picking up the right DOM elements and passing them to the "countCharacters" method.
 Using declarative we can describe our user interface as follows: